kartik317/termianl-themed-hyprland-and-quickshell/README.md

 A custom Hyprland and Quickshell setup for a polished Linux desktop experience.
 This configuration includes:

 - `hypr/`: Hyprland config files, automation scripts, and helper modules
-- `quickshell/`: QML-based shell UI components and widgets
+- `quickshell/`: Quickshell shell UI components and widgets

 ## Overview